At 63, she enrolled at the university that sold her enslaved ancestors. Now she’s starring in a play about them.

 “People have asked me, how do you feel, walking around Georgetown’s campus?” she said, smiling.
 “I’m like, I feel like I own the place.”

 Here I Am, written and performed by Mélisande Short-Colomb.
 Directed by Derek Goldman.
 Admission is free.
 Performances Tuesday, Thursday, Friday and Saturday.
-Register at Eventbrite: www.eventbrite.com/e/here-i-am-tickets-141372871063
+Register at Eventbrite: eventbrite.com/e/here-i-am-tickets-141372871063